opentx/lua-reference-guide/README.md

-# README for lua-reference-guide
+# OpenTx Lua Reference Guide

-The lua-reference-guide github repository contains the lua reference in [GitBook](http://www.gitbook.com) format.
+Documentation for the Lua scripting API in OpenTx